gritzko/ron/README.md

     *lww#1D4ICC+XU5eRJ@`{E! :keyA'valueA' @{1:keyB'valueB'

-That is impressive given the amount of metadata (and you can't replicate data correctly without the metadata).
-The frame takes less space than *two* [RFC4122 UUIDs][rfc4122]; but it contains *twelve* UUIDs (6 distinct UUIDs, 3 distinct timestamps) and also the data.
+The frame contains *twelve* UUIDs (6 distinct UUIDs, 3 distinct timestamps) and also the data.
+Despite the impressive amount of metadata, it takes less space than *two* [RFC4122 UUIDs][rfc4122].
 The point becomes even clearer if we add the object UUID to JSON using the RFC4122 notation:

     {"_id": "0651a600-2b49-11e6-8000-1696d3000000", "keyA":"valueA",